Frontiers reaches 6.4 on Journal Impact Factors

 f) new techniques that provide improved understanding of geochemical and biogeochemical processes.

 We aim to cover a wide range of Earth reservoirs, from the hydrosphere to crust and mantle to core.
 We also solicit papers from extra‐terrestrial environments that provide perspective on Earth’s reservoirs and processes.

 Indexed in: Scopus, Google Scholar, DOAJ, CrossRef, SAO/NASA ADS, Ulrich's Periodicals Directory, Emerging Sources Citation Index, CLOCKSS

 Geochemistry welcomes submissions of the following article types: Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Technology Report.

 All manuscripts must be submitted directly to the section Geochemistry, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Articles published in the section Geochemistry will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
-Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Chemistry and Earth Science.
+Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Earth Science.